fabgio/meross4j/README.md

 - MSS210 (Smart plug)

-Anyway the library may support the togglex capability, i.e ON/OFF for the majority of plugs/bulbs
+Anyway the library may support the togglex capability, i.e. ON/OFF for the majority of plugs/bulbs

 ## Building from Source